at Matthaei Botanical Gardens

 Campus Farm Fund

-Help the University of Michigan Campus Farm at Matthaei support and provide students with tools, knowledge and hands-on experience in food production, allowing them to be at the center for activity and innovation.
+Help the University of Michigan Campus Farm at Matthaei support and provide students with tools, knowledge and hands-on experience in food production, allowing them to be at the center for activity, research, and innovation.